jahidulzaid/crypto-toolkit-app/README.md

 - Efficient implementations of cryptographic algorithms using:

-- TypedArrays (Uint32Array) for MD5 and SHA256
+- TypedArrays (Uint32Array) for MD5 and Playfair
 - BigInt for RSA calculations

 - Asynchronous processing to prevent UI blocking